Graduate Studies Office organizational chart (pdf) - if you require an alternative format of this document please contact Tasha Glover.

 Dual Portfolio and Role

 The responsibilities for graduate studies and research are seen to be complementary, hence the joint position.
 The daily portfolio of the Associate Dean is dominated by the extensive list of activities (noted below) on behalf of graduate students, departments, and the Faculty.
 The Associate Dean is expected to provide leadership and ensure that the responsibilities for graduate studies in the Faculty are properly discharged.
 Further, the Associate Dean should communicate relevant items from the Graduate Operations Committee to the Faculty Graduate Studies Committee.
 In addition, the Associate Dean should work to harmonize the graduate interests within the various departments of the Faculty.
 From time to time the Associate Dean may work on other University-wide committees where there are overlapping interests.
-In view of the decentralization of graduate studies to the various Faculties, it is essential that the Associate Dean maintain a strong link with the Graduate Studies Office.
+In view of the decentralization of graduate studies to the various Faculties, it is essential that the Associate Dean maintain a strong link with Graduate Studies and Postdoctoral Affairs.
 The Associate Dean will represent her/his Faculty, even though there will be occasions (e.g., Senate Graduate and Research Council) when her/his perspective should embrace the entire University.
 Typical research responsibilities include representing her/his Faculty on the Senate Research Council and identifying candidates for SSHRC and NSERC committees.
 The Associate Dean will also help to facilitate opportunities for dialogue between successful research grant/contract applicants and junior faculty to provide them with assistance with research applications.

 Breadth of Activities